alexandreia/thesis-translation-project/README.md

 ----------DRAFT------
-# Thesis Translation Using LLMs (Romanian to English)
+# Bachelor Thesis Translation Using LLMs (Romanian to English)

 Overview